nagibmahfuj/laravel-security-policies/README.md

 | `mfa.throttle_per_minute`    | integer | `5`                  | Intended per-minute throttle (implement rate limiting as needed). |
 | `mfa.device_remember_days`   | integer | `60`                 | Days to trust a device when “remember this device” is selected.   |
 | `mfa.remember_device_cookie` | string  | `mfa_trusted_device` | Cookie name for trusted device fingerprint.                       |

+#### MFA Modes

+- **trusted_only** (default)
+  - Bypass MFA only if the request contains a trusted device cookie that matches a verified TrustedDevice record within `mfa.device_remember_days`.
+  - If no trusted match exists, user is redirected to MFA verification on every login.
+- **grace_or_trusted**
+  - First, the middleware checks for a trusted device as above; if found, bypass MFA.
+  - If not trusted, it allows access if the user's `user_columns.last_mfa_at` is within `mfa.grace_days_after_login`.
+  - Otherwise, redirects to MFA verification.

 ### Password